Dan Spivey: The Skyscrapers (1989–1990)

-1990

 The New Skyscrapers immediately picked up the feud with the Road Warriors and kept on having inconclusive matches with them.
 At Clash of the Champions X the Skyscrapers finally got the better of the Road Warriors, not in the match, but afterwards when they beat the Road Warriors down.
 At this point in time, no one had ever been able to physically dominate the Road Warriors, something that pointed that big things had been planned for the Skyscrapers.
 However, in the days before the scheduled Chicago Street Fight at WrestleWar 1990, Dan Spivey suddenly left WCW, leaving the bookers to scramble for a replacement.
 Spivey stated in a shoot interview that he left the company over money issues, as well as his dislike of the Road Warriors themselves for taking what he perceived as liberties with his tag-team partner "Mean" Mark Callous.

-Spivey kept on touring with AJPW while working for the NWA, mainly teaming with Stan Hansen.
-Spivey and Hansen formed a very popular Gaijin team that almost won AJPW's "World's Strongest Tag Determination League" in 1990.
-On September 1, Spivey made his return to WCW when he substituted for former partner Sid Vicious against Lex Luger at a house show in Greensboro, NC, losing via countout.
+On September 1, 1990, Spivey made his return to WCW when he substituted for former partner Sid Vicious against Lex Luger at a house show in Greensboro, North Carolina, losing via count-out.
 Spivey returned to television on the September 14 edition of the WCW Power Hours, where he discussed facing Brian Pillman.
 On the same show he would defeat Lou Perez.
 On the September 16 edition of WCW Main Event, Spivey prevented Pillman from running the Gauntlet and won $5,000.
 Spivey's next appearance came at Halloween Havoc 1990, where he threw a cowbell to AJPW partner Stan Hansen to use in a match against United States Champion Lex Luger.
 Hansen used the weapon and ended Luger's record title reign; this would in turn lay the groundwork for an eventual feud between Luger and Spivey.
-But before this could take place it was announced that the original Skyscrapers would reunite at Starrcade (1990).
+But before this could take place it was announced that the original Skyscrapers would reunite at Starrcade '90: Collision Course.
 This took place, and he and Sid Vicious made short work of The Big Cat and The Motor City Madman.